rich-id/normalizer-extension-bundle/README.md

 # 6. License

-serializer-bundle is distributed under the terms of the MIT license.
+normalizer-bundle is distributed under the terms of the MIT license.

 See [LICENSE](LICENSE.md) for details.